Lex-DRL/AID-guide/Building_better_worlds.md

 </details>

 ## Introduction
 If you've got here, I believe you've already played [AI Dungeon (AID)](https://play.aidungeon.io/) and tried to describe your own setting with [World Info (WI)](https://wiki.aidiscord.cc/wiki/World_Info).
 So you've noticed a few limitations of the AI.
 Specifically, you must've been frustrated by how much the AI seems to forget everything, even the most recent info.
-I mean, it's right there, 3 inputs above, how could it possibly forget it already!
+I mean, it's right there, literally at the same screen, how could it possibly forget it already!
 You must've faced a similar situation more than once.

 <details>
 <summary>Why AID's NNs suck and what we can do about it</summary>